 RFID and modern baggage messaging: Where we are and what’s next

-To conclude IATA’s 2019 webinar series dedicated to baggage tracking, RFID and modern baggage messaging, this last session will focus on where the industry is at and what can be expected as we move towards 2020.
+To conclude IATA’s 2019 webinar series dedicated to baggage tracking, RFID and modern baggage messaging, this last session focused on where the industry is at and what can be expected as we move towards 2020.

-Participants will hear an overview of the important milestones achieved in 2019, which notably include an RFID and modern baggage messaging resolution, new activities and resources developed by IATA to support adoption and positive developments within the industry.
+Participants were given an overview of the important milestones achieved in 2019, which notably included an RFID and modern baggage messaging resolution, new activities and resources developed by IATA to support adoption and positive developments within the industry.

-One of the highlights of the webinar will be revealing where we are at in terms of global roll-out, illustrated with a presentation from industry stakeholders who have recently implemented RFID in their baggage operations.
+One of the highlights of the webinar was revealing where we are at in terms of global roll-out, illustrated with a presentation from industry stakeholders who have recently implemented RFID in their baggage operations.